lilosa88/Titanic/README.md

   </p>

   A new column was extracted by using the column name, which contains the title of each people.

+  In conclusion: There are many things for a greater chance to survive.
+Being a female or a child will increase you chances.
+If you have a higher class ticket you have the more chance of surviving than a third class ticket.
+As for a man, you are more likely to survive if embark in Cherbourg compare to Southampton or Queenstown.
+If you also travel with 1 or 3 people than 0 or more than 3 your survival chances are greater.
+The younger you are will also make your survival chance.
+So it comes down to many things to surivive on the titanic.
 # Feature Engineering

 ### Missing values